Isle La Plume Brush & Yard Waste Site

 The site will open on March 30, 2020 and will close for the season on November 25, 2020.
 It will also be closed on these Holidays: Easter Sunday, Memorial Day, Independence Day, and Labor Day.
 Once the site closes for the season, yard waste and brush can only be dropped off at the County Landfill and food waste can be dropped at our office-see below for more information.

 |Saturday & Sunday||11:00 AM–4:00 PM|

 |When Daylight Saving Time ends, the drop-off site will close weekdays at 6:00 PM.|

 You must be a City of La Crosse Resident to use the site.
 For residents bringing in materials, there is currently no fee to use the drop-off site.
 Contractors must show proof of where materials came from.

 - FINISHED COMPOST, when available, is free for residents-shovel your own.

 - COOKING OIL DROP OFF-There are drums near the yard waste shed for residents to drop off cooled cooking oil; please speak to the attendant.
 During winter months please call the recycling coordinator at 789-7507 to schedule a drop off.

-- FOOD WASTE COMPOSTING-During spring-fall months residents must use yard waste site.
+- FOOD WASTE COMPOSTING-During spring-fall months residents must use yard waste site or may contract subscription service with Harter's Quick Clean-Up.
 During winter months, contact the main office at 789-7508.
 See below for more information.

 Yard waste is defined as grass clippings, leaves, garden plants and weeds.
 PAPER COMPOSTABLE BAGS CANNOT BE PUT IN THE COMPACTORS.
 Just like garbage cans and plastic bags, paper compostable bags must now be emptied into compactor and disposed of separately.
 If you want it picked up curbside, you may sign up with Harter’s Quick Clean-Up for subscription service (see bottom of page for more information).